 note that if you

-disassemble one after it's been installed and install on another hose
+disassemble one after it's been installed, you must

 ferrule is designed to